KTJO-44/DVD-information-application/README.md

 DVDs are entered manually, then can be searched, edited and deleted.
 There is also a similar problem for CDs, and the development for this part of the application is a WIP.

 The logo on the homepage was made using Adobe Photoshop to edit DVD FLLC's DVD logo.
+The colour scheme for this application was based on the colours of a TV remote.

 ### Screenshots